sirselim/powering_potential/README.md

 He Tangata Kei Tua [(PDF)](https://www.genomics-aotearoa.org.nz/sites/default/files/2019-03/He-Tangata-Kei-Tua-Biobanking-Guidelines.pdf)

+## The Global Alliance for Genomics and Health (https://www.ga4gh.org/)

+**Enabling responsible genomic data sharing for the benefit of human health**

+> *The Global Alliance for Genomics and Health (GA4GH) is a policy-framing and technical standards-setting organization, seeking to enable responsible genomic data sharing [within a human rights framework](https://www.ga4gh.org/genomic-data-toolkit/regulatory-ethics-toolkit/framework-for-responsible-sharing-of-genomic-and-health-related-data/).*

 ## Rakeiora: A pathfinder for genomic medicine in Aotearoa/New Zealand

 > *A programme to improve genomic knowledge that will impact on the wellbeing of New Zealanders is being co-developed and co-governed with Māori.
 It is a “pathfinder” to test options to acquire, protect, use and store genomic datasets for use in healthcare research in Aotearoa New Zealand.*